England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Club: AC Milan

 A product of Chelsea’s esteemed academy, the native of Calgary – who lifted back-to-back Uefa Youth League titles in 2015 and 2016 – enjoyed a loan spell at Championship side Hull City in the 2017/18 season while he played a key role in Derby County reaching the 2018/19 play-off final under Frank Lampard.
 He later thrived back at Chelsea under the very same manager, but he soon fell out of favour and was sent on loan to AC Milan.
-Last summer that loan move was made permanent and Tomori proved a pivotal part of Milan’s Serie A title-winning side.
-He still can’t get into Gareth Southgate’s England team somehow.
+That loan move was made permanent and Tomori proved a pivotal player, winning Serie A and Supercoppa Italiana titles during his 177 appearances for the club.
+Remarkably, he still has just five senior caps to his name.

 CB: Jake Clarke-Salter